It’s important for parents to know everything on how to clean baby toys effectively and efficiently.

 Some of the best children’s toys are made of plastic, and most of your baby’s toys are probably made of plastic too.

-Whether your child has hard plastic toys or soft plastic toys like ball pit balls, it’s important to keep them as clean as possible!
+Whether your child has hard or soft plastic toys like ball pit balls, it’s important to keep them as clean as possible!

 To clean plastic toys, you have to check their care instructions first.
 Some plastic baby toys use batteries, need to be plugged in, and have other built-in electronic features.